By Marcin Grzegory, Deputy Director at Invest in Pomerania During my meeting with you last year I promised to keep Austin’s international

 FOSTERING ECONOMIC TIES

-The World Affairs Council of Austin’s International Trade Center (ITC) supports Texas businesses which seek opportunities outside of the United States.
-ITC representatives work closely with corporate decision-makers from abroad who wish to have a presence, develop strategic alliances, and access the Texas market.
-ITC representatives establish high-level meetings between business executives, local, and state government representatives to identify opportunities for collaboration; Promote expansion of Texas products and services to other countries; and Actively cultivate working relationships between Texas and non-Texas companies in a targeted effort to develop markets for products and services.
+The World Affairs Council of Austin’s Center for Global Trade (CGT) supports Texas businesses which seek opportunities outside of the United States.
+CGT representatives work closely with corporate decision-makers from abroad who wish to have a presence, develop strategic alliances, and access the Texas market.
+CGT representatives establish high-level meetings between business executives, local, and state government representatives to identify opportunities for collaboration; Promote expansion of Texas products and services to other countries; and Actively cultivate working relationships between Texas and non-Texas companies in a targeted effort to develop markets for products and services.

-The ITC has established strategic partnerships with local, national and international organizations.
-If your organization would like to explore a similar partnership with the World Affairs Council of Austin and the International Trade Center, please contact Ben Ramirez
+The CGT has established strategic partnerships with local, national and international organizations.
+If your organization would like to explore a similar partnership with the Center for Global Trade at the World Affairs Council of Austin, please contact Ben Ramirez

 Japan – USA Business Opportunities Dinner Panel & Discussion